-(b) In furtherance and not in limitation of the terms of Section 4.5(a), to the extent required by applicable Law, each of West and Raindance shall file, or cause to be filed, a Notification and Report Form pursuant to the HSR Act with respect to the transactions contemplated hereby as promptly as practicable after the date of this Agreement, shall supply promptly any additional information and documentary material that may be requested by any Governmental Authority (including the Antitrust Division of the United States Department of Justice and the United States Federal Trade Commission) pursuant to the HSR Act, and shall cooperate in connection with any filing under applicable antitrust Laws and in connection with resolving any investigation or other inquiry concerning the transactions contemplated by this Agreement commenced by any Governmental Authority, including the United States Federal Trade Commission, the Antitrust Division of the United States Federal Trade Commission, the Antitrust Division of the United States Federal Trade Commission, the Antitrust Division of the United States Federal Trade Commission, the Antitrust Division of the United States Department of Justice, or the office of any state attorney general; provided, that West shall not be required to Consent to any divestiture or other structural or conduct relief in order to obtain clearance from any Governmental Authority.
-In the event that any legal, administrative, arbitral or other proceeding, claim, suit or action is instituted (or threatened to be instituted) by a Governmental Authority or private party challenging any of the transactions contemplated by this Agreement or in the event that any Governmental Authority shall otherwise object to any of the transactions contemplated by this Agreement, each of West, Merger Sub and Raindance shall cooperate with each other and use its respective reasonable best efforts: (A) to vigorously defend, contest and resist any such proceeding, claim, suit, action or challenge; and (B) to have vac
+(b) In furtherance and not in limitation of the terms of Section 4.5(a), to the extent required by applicable Law, each of West and Raindance shall file, or cause to be filed, a Notification and Report Form pursuant to the HSR Act with respect to the transactions contemplated hereby as promptly as practicable after the date of this Agreement, shall supply promptly any additional information and documentary material that may be requested by any Governmental Authority (including the Antitrust Division of the United States Department of Justice and the United States Federal Trade Commission) pursuant to the HSR Act, and shall cooperate in connection with any filing under applicable antitrust Laws and in connection with resolving any investigation or other inquiry concerning the transactions contemplated by this Agreement commenced by any Governmental Authority, including the United States Federal Trade Commission, the Antitrust Division of the United States Department of Justice, or the office of any state attorney general; provided, that West shall not be required to Consent to any divestiture or other structural or conduct relief in order to obtain clearance from any Governmental Authority.
+In the event that any legal, administrative, arbitral or other proceeding, claim, suit or action is instituted (or threatened to be instituted) by a Governmental Authority or private party challenging any of the transactions contemplated by this Agreement or in the event that any Governmental Authority shall otherwise object to any of the transactions contemplated by this Agreement, each of West, Merger Sub and Raindance shall cooperate with each other and use its respective reasonable best efforts: (A) to vigorously defend, contest and resist any such proceeding, claim, suit, action or challenge; and (B) to have vacated, lifted, reversed or overturned any decree, judgment, injunction or other order, whether temporary, preliminary or permanent, that is in effect and that prohibits, prevents or restricts consummation of the transactions contemplated by this Agreement.